ebaauw/homebridge-music/README.md

 For each AirPlay or Airfoil speaker, homebridge-music creates an additional accessory, named after the speaker.
 By default, these accessory contain a single `Switch` service, with the same name as the accessory.
 In addition to the standard `Power State` characteristic for play/pause control, an additional characteristic is provided for `Volume`.

 Note that neither Siri nor the Apple's Home app support `Volume`, even thought this is a standard HomeKit characteristic.
-Because of this, the type of the service, as well as the type of characteristic used for volume can be changed from `config.json`, see [**Configuration**](#configuration) and [issue #10](https://github.com/ebaauw/homebridge-zp/issues/10).
+Because of this, the type of the service, as well as the type of characteristic used for volume can be changed from `config.json`, see [**Configuration**](#configuration) and [homebridge-zp issue #10](https://github.com/ebaauw/homebridge-zp/issues/10).

 ### Installation
 The homebridge-music plugin obviously needs homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server:

-- Install the Node.js JavaScript runtime `node`, from its [website](https://nodejs.org).
-I'm using v8.9.4 LTS for macOS (x64).
+- Install the latest v8 LTS version of Node.js.
+On macOS, download the [8.x.x LTS](https://nodejs.org) installer.
 This includes the `npm` package manager;
 - Make sure `/usr/local/bin` is in your `$PATH`, as `node`, `npm`, and, later, `homebridge` install there;
 - You might want to update `npm` through `sudo npm -g update npm@latest`;
 - Install homebridge through `sudo npm -g install homebridge --unsafe-perm`.
-Then follow the instructions on [GitHub](https://github.com/nfarina/homebridge#installation) to create a `config.json` in `~/.homebridge`, as described;
+Follow the instructions on [GitHub](https://github.com/nfarina/homebridge#installation) to create a `config.json` in `~/.homebridge`, as described;
 - Install the homebridge-music plugin through `sudo npm -g install homebridge-music --unsafe-perm`;
 - Edit `~/.homebridge/config.json` and add the Music platform provided by homebridge-music, see [**Configuration**](#configuration).